mkjellman/cassandra-dtest/README.md

 #### Linux
 1. ``apt-get install git-core python3 python3-pip python3-dev libev4 libev-dev``
-2. Optional (solves warning: "jemalloc shared library could not be preloaded to speed up memory allocations"):
+2. (Optional - solves warning: "jemalloc shared library could not be preloaded to speed up memory allocations"):
 ``apt-get install -y --no-install-recommends libjemalloc1``
 #### Mac
 On Mac, the easiest path is to install the latest [Xcode and Command Line Utilities](https://developer.apple.com) to bootstrap your development environment and then use [Homebrew](https://brew.sh)

-1. ``brew install python3 libev``
+1. (Optional) Make sure brew is in a good state on your system ``brew doctor``
-2. ``sudo pip install virtualenv``
+2. ``brew install python3 libev``

 ### Python Dependencies
 There are multiple external Python dependencies required to run DTests.